See also Eacdg Class Progression

-EACDG - Rules Regulations and Reminders
+EACDG - Rules Regulations and Reminders - updated 2022

-with some variations listed below.
+with some variations as listed below.
 Rules are intended to ensure fair competition, taking health and safety guidelines into account, and to ensure the safety of all competitors, officials, supporters, spectators and others.
 When you enter an event, you accept the rules and agree to abide by them.

 Please remember these rules, abide by them yourself and encourage others to do so: it is not the responsibility of the committee to enforce them.
 As a competitor you are responsible for the safety, behaviour and insurance of your groom/s, supporter/s and friends and family and pets as well as yourself.
 Not every circumstance can be envisaged and the committee's decision is binding in all cases.